Skip to main content

 Getting Started with Supabase Automations

-Use Supabase as a universal bridge – send data from your CRM, LMS, event form, or any other system into a table, and Certifier will issue credentials for each new row.
+Use Supabase as a universal bridge – send data from your CRM, LMS, event form, or even your API directly into a table, where Certifier will automatically issue credentials for every new record added.

 How Supabase Automations Work

 • Trigger – The event that starts the automation.
-Here, it’s when a new row is added to the Table.
+Here, it’s when a new record is added to the Table.

 • Action – What happens next.
-Certifier reads the new row's data, then issues the credential.
+Certifier reads the new record's data, then issues the credential.

 Step-by-Step Setup